-White Balance is one of the most feared topics amongst beginning photographers.
-It’s a subject many avoid learning but there’s no getting around the fact that it’s important to understand if you want to improve your landscape photography.
+White Balance is one of the most feared topics among beginning photographers.
+It’s a subject many avoid learning, but there’s no getting around the fact that it’s important to understand if you want to improve your landscape photography.

-Just like many of you, it took me a long time until I dared to look into what the White Balance is and how to use it.
+Like many of you, it took me a long time until I looked into what White Balance is and how to use it.
 I always left it on Automatic (AWB/ Auto White Balance) and didn’t think twice about it.
-After years of this, I decided to start exploring the different settings and, to my disappointment, the results were horrible!
+After years of this, I decided to start exploring the different settings, and to my disappointment, the results were horrible!

 Why?
 Because I had no idea what I was doing.